Off-the-beaten-track in Yunnan, China

 After checking in the first thing we did was set out on foot exploring along the river bank.
 There were baby lambs and the smallest baby piglets roaming around, as well as the ever present yaks.
 With the surrounding mountains, the river and the smell of the pine forest it could have just as easily been Montana or South Tyrol – if it wasn’t for the sounds of the temple bells in the distance.

 In the morning I head off on foot to a local Buddhist temple.
 The temple which is a short hike from the hotel is one of the oldest in the region and is very much in use amongst the locals.
 Having been accosted on arrival by two octogenarian nuns we eventually understood after much confusion that there was a 10 Yuan entrance fee and happily paid up.
-I’ve seen a lot of temples in my time and I have to say that this was one of my favorite ever experiences.
+I’ve seen a lot of temples in my time and I have to say that this was one of my favourite ever experiences.

-The forest surrounding the temple is full of colorful prayer flags slowly flapping in the wind and smoke billows from small burners used to heal the spirits of loved ones.
-We watch as local women dressed in traditional brightly colored outfits and bright pink headwear say their prayers.
+The forest surrounding the temple is full of colourful prayer flags slowly flapping in the wind and smoke billows from small burners used to heal the spirits of loved ones.
+We watch as local women dressed in traditional brightly coloured outfits and bright pink headwear say their prayers.
 One particularly strapping woman informs us with a shake of her head and a gentle shove that we are walking the wrong way around the temple – one should always move clockwise you see.

 There are also a number of animals, mostly rabbits and goats, hopping and walking around in the surrounding forest.
 Later when I asked Wang Mo about this she explains that traditionally as part of a funeral, some of the deceased’s heard are released as “free animals” as this is seen as good karma to help in the process of their re-incarnation.
 If small enough, these animals are brought to the temple but larger ones are decorated with red ribbons and allowed to roam freely in the mountains Sure enough you will often spot a horse or a content looking pig walking slowly across a field, a red ribbon tied jauntily around an ear.